IntelLabs/Open-Omics-Acceleration-Framework/applications/AutoDock-Vina-1.2.2/README.md

 export OUTPUT_VINA=$PWD/output_local
 ```
 ### 6. EXAMPLE
-Copy the 5wlo folder outside AutoDock-Vina-1.2.2 folder, which has all the necessary grid maps, protein pdbqt and ligands.
+We have given a protein 5wlo folder which contains all the necessary grid maps, protein pdbqt and ligands.
 Create 5wlo_output folder to store results.
 And then export these folders for to provide in docker volume.
 ```bash
 mkdir 5wlo_output
 export INPUT_VINA=$PWD/5wlo